NickCH-K/CVRoller/LayoutInstructions.md

 ```
 ##working
 version: web, pdf
-type: cites
 title: "Working Papers"
 subtitle: "Please email me at [nhuntington-klein@fullerton.edu](mailto:nhuntington-klein@fullerton.edu) for working PDFs if not linked."
 format: "{cite} {extra}\br**Abstract**: {abstract}\br"
 sectionframe: "**{title}**\br*{subtitle}*\br{meat}"
 ```

 Each section starts with the section name, led off by two hash tags `##`.
 This name tells CVRoller what CV data to pick up.
 So this section will use CV information tagged for the `working` section (not case-sensitive).
+It doesn't matter much what you name your sections, except for the head section (with your name, email, etc.), which either must be called `head`, or should have the `type: head` option.

 No options are required.
 A section without any options will simply print out all the section entries in the data that aren't assigned an attribute.